 Measuring your weight doesn’t have to be scary.
-Remember, the number on a scale does not define you as a person, but measuring your weight is important in maintaining your overall health.
+The number on the scale does not define you, but it is helpful in understanding your weight and in discussing it with your healthcare provider.

 In this section, you will learn more about the two most commonly used methods of weight measurement:

 - Measuring your waist circumference

 There are two main ways of measuring weight.
 They are: